General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Dynamic optimization for constrained control allocation

-The solution proposed in this section is based on the optimization formulation proposed in \cite{ruth2007thrust} where the problem \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} is rewritten using the formalism \eqref{eq:extendedMap} instead of \eqref{eq:mappingGeneral}.
-The main idea of our approach is to add the term $q_1 b(\tau_d)||K_b^TF-q_2||^2_2$ in the cost function: when needed, this induces an action in the directions contained in $K_b$, which is enough to avoid singular configurations and large variations of the thrusters' orientations.
+The solution proposed in this section is based on the optimization formulation proposed in \cite{ruth2007thrust} where the problem \eqref{eq:ClassicOptimization_cost}-\eqref{eq:ClassicOptimization_constraints} is rewritten using the formalism \eqref{eq:extendedMap} instead of \eqref{eq:Jtheta}.
+The main idea of our approach is to add the term $q_1 b(\tau_d)\|K_b^TF-q_2\|^2_2$ in the cost function: when needed, this induces a null-space action in the directions contained in $K_b$, which is enough to stay away from singular configurations as we proved in Proposition 1 and 2. $q_1$ and $q_2$ are scaling factors : $q_1$ is a weighting parameter within the cost function working similarly to $\rho$ in the nonlinear penalty of \eqref{eq:ClassicOptimization_cost} : the bigger, the further will the solution be from singularity configurations and thus the bigger the vehicle's maneuverability.
+This comes at the expense of higher power consumption.
+On the other hand, $q_2$ is a tuning scalar of the minimum thrust in the rest directions can be.
+Therefore, there is a trade-off between maneuverability (high $q_1,q_2$) and optimal power consumption (low $q_1,q_2$).
 The resulting optimization problem is :

-where $F^{T}WF$ represents the energy of the actuation and $s^{T}Qs$ is a slack penalty.
+where $F^{T}WF$ represents the energy of the actuation and $s^{T}Qs$ is a slack penalty as defined in \eqref{eq:ClassicOptimization_cost}.

 The main advantage of this formulation is that it results in a convex optimization problem.
-Interestingly enough, various types of typical constraints can be added to this formulation preserving convexity included: \begin{itemize} \item Saturation constraints on thrust, $||F_i|| \leq T_{i,max};$ \item Pointing constraints and angular rate constraints by defining suitable convex cones $C_i$ and adding constraints in the form $F_i \in C_i;$ \end{itemize}
+Various types of constraints can be added to this formulation preserving convexity included: \begin{itemize} \item Saturation constraints on thrust, $\|F_i\| \leq T_{i,max};$ \item Rate constraints on thrust reusing the previous solution $\|F_i\|_0$ , $|\,\|F_i\|-\|F_i\|_0\,| \leq \Delta T_{i,max}$; \item Pointing constraints and angular rate constraints by defining suitable $m$ convex cones $C_i$ and adding constraints in the form $F_i \in C_i$.
+The cone $C_i$ can be described as an equality constraint $F_i = \sum_{j=1}^3 \lambda_{ij}v_j$, i.e the result of a conic combination of 3 vectors defining a cone, or inequality constraints using half-space formulation $AF \leq b$ as in \cite{ruth2007thrust}.

+\end{itemize} Depending on the constraints considered, the resulting problem is a quadratically constrained quadratic problem (QCQP) at the most.
+Note that, in case one needs to solve \eqref{eq:CVXOPT_cost}-\eqref{eq:CVXOPT_constraints} at high rates, it is always possible to approximate the quadratic constraints to end up with a QP that is much more easier to solve in real-time.
+For example, at the cost of extra conservativeness, one could rewrite a thrust saturation constraint as 3 box constraints for each $i^{th}$ actuator :